freedomofpress/securedrop-workstation/README.md

 Before trying to use this project, install [Qubes 4.0.1](https://www.qubes-os.org/downloads/) on your development machine.
 Accept the default VM configuration during the install process.

-After installing Qubes, you must update both dom0 and debian-9 template VM to include the latest version of the `qubes-kernel-vm-support` package.
+After installing Qubes, you must update both dom0 and the base templates to include the latest versions of apt packages.

 ##### `dom0`